ricacostt/100-days-of-code/log.md

 ## Day 50: October 31, 2022
 What is Software Testing?
 Today we were introduced to Jest and used it to do some basic testing in JavaScript.

+## Day 51: November 1, 2022
+Why Testing is important and which are the benefits of doing it?
+Learnt about Test-Driven Development(TDD) and its Red/Green/Refactor cycle.
+Dived into E2E testing methodology that attempts to emulate user behaviour and assist to a Cypress Demo, a powerful JavaScript testing tool.